How the US floating pier in Gaza will make a difference in the growing hunger crisis

 The pier will be used as a route into the 25-mile-long Gaza Strip, which doesn’t having a working port of its own and has seen land routes blocked by war.

 Strong winds and high sea swells initially prevented the U.S. military from emplacing the pier.
-It was anchored to a beach in Gaza at about 7:40 am today Gaza time, according to U.S. Central Command.
+It was anchored to a beach in Gaza at about 7:40 a.m.
+Gaza time on Thursday, according to U.S. Central Command.

 Why We Wrote This